 - If you don’t like nutmeg (believe me I have readers that do) add a couple pinches of ground cloves or apple pie spice.

 - To reheat fried apples simply place in a large skillet over low heat and warm stirring gently several times.

 - Leftovers should be refrigerated.

-- They are super delicious served with Pan Fried Pork Chops and Honey Baked Ham.
+- They are super delicious served with Smothered Pork Chops and Honey Baked Ham.